RodriVazquezAsenjo/PP2-Gro-list/README.md

 - **User Needs**:

-  - **Client:** To create a simple and attractive website which is intuitive and allows users to navigate comfortably.
+  - **Client:** To create a simple and attractive website which is intuitive and allows users to navigate comfortably while meeting their grocery needs.

-  - **Customer:** To be able to navigate within the page intuitively, and to provoke positive reactions to grocery endoavours whihc are usually not attractive.
+  - **Customer:** To be able to navigate within the page intuitively, and to provoke positive reactions to grocery endoavours which are usually not attractive.

 - **Business Objectives**: To provide an easy tool which can enhance grocery shopping.